Danielle Harris: 1990s: Film, television and voice work

 In 1990, Harris appeared in Marked for Death as protagonist John Hatcher (Steven Seagal)'s niece Tracey.
 The action film had a $12 million budget and earned $43 million domestically and $57 million worldwide.
-1991 saw Harris partake in several film and television projects, including the made-for-television films Don't Touch My Daughter, as a young girl who is kidnapped and molested, and The Killing Mind, where she portrayed main character Isobel as a child.
+1991 saw Harris partake in several film and television projects, including the made-for-television films Don't Touch My Daughter, as a young girl who is kidnapped and molested, and The Killing Mind, in which she portrayed main character Isobel as a child.
 Later that year, Harris made an appearance in the sketch-oriented show In Living Color.

 Harris' next film role was in the 1991 comedy Don't Tell Mom the Babysitter's Dead, as Melissa Crandell, with the story revolving around five siblings whose mother goes to Australia for two months, only to have her children's babysitter die.
 The young protagonists choose not to tell their mother and attempt to live on their own.
 The same year, Harris had a guest role in the series Eerie, Indiana, portraying a character who receives a heart transplant then begins to act like the heart's original owner, and also guest starred in an episode of Growing Pains, as Susie Maxwell.
 Harris had the role of Darian Hallenbeck in the 1991 action film The Last Boy Scout, alongside Bruce Willis and Damon Wayans.
 The film grossed $7,923,669 in its opening weekend, and the total gross was $59,509,925.
 Reviews were mixed, and some critics cited the Christmastime release for such a violent film as a reason for its underwhelming box office.

 1992 saw Harris participate in the pilot for the potential CBS series 1775, although it was not picked up.
-Between 1992 and 1993, Harris had the recurring role of Molly Tilden on the sitcom Roseanne (which she would reprise in a 2021 episode of Roseanne sequel series The Conners), then joined Roseanne Barr again in 1993 for the television film The Woman Who Loved Elvis, this time as daughter Priscilla.
+Between 1992 and 1993, Harris had the recurring role of Molly Tilden on the sitcom Roseanne (which she would reprise in a 2021 episode of Roseanne sequel series The Conners), then joined Roseanne Barr again in 1993 for the television film The Woman Who Loved Elvis, this time as the title character's daughter Priscilla Jackson.
 She appeared in an episode of Jack's Place the same year, portraying a teenage runaway.
 Also in 1993, Harris portrayed Gwenie in the film Free Willy, which had a US gross of $7,868,829 in its opening weekend, and went on to make $77,698,625 in the US and $153,698,625 worldwide.
 In 1994, she appeared on the drama series The Commish, playing the role of Sheri Fisher for one episode.
 The same year, Harris portrayed the main character's daughter Jessica in the television film Roseanne: An Unauthorized Biography, based upon her former co-star Roseanne Barr.
 She then guest starred in the sitcom Boy Meets World, as Theresa "T.K."
 Keiner.